wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-callspot.md

 outdated: false
 replacement_url: ""
 ---
-Back in 2008, Roman Ray wrote, “The Best Salesperson: Your Website” explaining how a company’s best sales person is actually their website.
+Back in 2008, Roman Ray wrote “The Best Salesperson: Your Website”, explaining how a company’s best sales person is actually their website.

 Fast forward to over a decade later, websites are the main source of truth and play a central role in customer acquisition.
-We live in an era where information is available freely on the internet, therefore companies need to do everything to serve their potential customers as efficiently and quickly as possible.
+We live in an era where information is available freely on the internet; therefore, companies need to do everything to serve their potential customers as efficiently and quickly as possible.

 To enable companies to sell faster and help customers make more informed purchase decisions, Callspot was founded in 2020.
 A call analytics SaaS platform that helps businesses convert their web visitors into warm sales calls in less than 28 seconds.